Azure Newsletter: August 2017

 Learn from experts with live, hands-on training and practice with your peers.
 Try Azure Backup, Archive, and Disaster Recovery to learn how to protect your data and apps.
 Space is limited so reserve your virtual seat now.

 On-demand Azure Marketplace virtual hands-on labs

-It does not matter if you are new to Azure Marketplace solutions or already an expert—these labs give you the detailed information you need to compare, test and deploy technologies in your organisation through a hands-on demo, in 45 minutes or less.
-Sign up for one or more complimentary on-demand labs and get hands-on experience with popular solutions from Commvault, Chef, Veeam and others.
+It doesn't matter if you're new to Azure Marketplace solutions or already an expert—these labs give you the detailed information you need to compare, test, and deploy technologies in your organization through a hands-on demo, in 45 minutes or less.
+Sign up for one or more complimentary on-demand labs, and get hands-on experience with popular solutions from Commvault, Chef, Veeam, and others.
 Learn more and register.

 Data Exposed: Building search apps with Azure Search and AzSearch.js

 Are you architecting distributed cloud apps?
 “Embrace failure” (in distributed cloud apps) with a technology-agnostic look at cloud computing concepts and how they relate to one another.
 Learn about incorporating resiliency into your code, and explore microservices and containers, networking and messaging communication, as well as versioning.
 Plus, get the details on upgrading, configuration, data storage services, disaster recovery, and more.
 Watch now.

 Case study: Building cloud apps using the Secure DevOps Kit for Azure